 Monthly costs for a German Shepherd range from $263 to $515.
 This includes food, vet care, insurance, grooming, and supplies.
 Dogs and seniors typically cost more than healthy adults.

-Is a German Shepherd expensive to own compared to other cats?
+Is a German Shepherd expensive to own compared to other dogs?

 German Shepherds are more expensive than average to own.
 A typical dog costs around $2,800 per year, while german shepherds at $3,159–$6,188/year cost more due to their large size, breed-specific health needs, and care requirements.